Things to do in Hvar

 Don’t miss gastronomy of Hvar

-Good food (or how island’s people said “spiza”) is an integral part of the tradition of Hvar – healthy, light, mostly cooked (primarily fish), seasoned with olive oil and spices that grow in the area and with it the good wine – this is the experience of islanders recipe for long life and a healthy charisma.
+Good food (or how island’s people said “spiza”) is an integral part of the tradition of Hvar – healthy, light, mostly cooked (primarily fish), seasoned with olive oil and spices that grow in the area and with that good food drink magnificent wine – this is the experience of islanders recipe for long life and a healthy charisma.